TinySkillet/Notes/Linux File System.md

    **This media folder wasn't always around though.** It was typically just mnt and that was where you mounted your storage devices. *Nowadays, most distros automatically mount devices for you, in the media directory.*

+   **So the USB stick that you inserted, would be in media/your-username/device-name **

+   If you are mounting things manually,  use the **mnt** directory and leave the **media** directory to the OS to manage.

+#### 7. opt
+opt is usually where manually installed software from vendors reside.

+#### 8. proc
+proc is where you will find sudo files that contain information about system processes and resources.
+Every process will have a directory here